-- Reutilization of organic and/or inorganic materials in order to promote a circular economy including but not limited to: - Composting of organics36 - Manufacturing value-added finished products using recycled fiber, plastic37 - Reuse and repair programs for non-traditional recyclables (appliances, electronics, etc.)38 - Food waste prevention via food rescue39 - Food waste prevention via source reduction - Construction, renovation or expansion of facilities for inorganic and organic reutilization.
-Examples of facilities include: - Compost, anaerobic digestion, or preprocessing of organics (not as standalone project) compost or anaerobic digestion facilities, and machinery that turn organic materials into compost and/or energy products - Recycled-content fiber, plastic, or glass or for the manufacture of value-added products
+- Reutilization of organic and/or inorganic materials in order to promote a circular economy including but not limited to: 41 - Composting of organics - Manufacturing value-added finished products using recycled fiber, plastic - Reuse and repair programs for non-traditional recyclables (appliances, electronics, etc.) - Food waste prevention via food rescue - Food waste prevention via source reduction - Construction, renovation or expansion of facilities for inorganic and organic reutilization.
+Examples of facilities include: - Compost, anaerobic digestion, or preprocessing of organics (not as standalone project) compost or anaerobic digestion facilities, and machinery that turn organic materials into compost and/or energy products - Recycled-content fiber, plastic, or glass or for the manufacture of value-added products - New or expanded food rescue projects that result in food being distributed to people, with residuals being sent to composting or digestion when available in Project Area - Purchase of equipment, machinery and/or site improvements associated with construction, renovation or expansion of inorganic or organic reutilization facilities - Residential or commercial compost, anaerobic digestion, and/or recycling collection equipment or programs

-36 Quantifiable elements in this section should demonstrate that materials generated in the Project Area are being diverted from landfills.
+41 Quantifiable elements in this section should demonstrate that materials generated in the Project Area are being diverted from landfills.